break-into-data/ai-engineer-toolkit/AI Engineering Fundementals/Day 5: Guardrails, Tracing & Evals.md

 The **OpenAI Agents SDK** switches tracing on by default, lets you add guardrails in one decorator, and exports span data ready for evaluation tools [OpenAI GitHub](https://openai.github.io/openai-agents-python/config/?utm_source=chatgpt.com).
 Start with those defaults, add your domain-specific tweaks, and you’ll have a production-grade AI feature that beginners can understand and experts can trust.

-Ready to learn the deeper details? **Join the upcoming AI Engineering Bootcamp here.**

-Join us and turn these ideas into code!